George H. Large: Legal and political career

 After graduating from Rutgers, Large read law and was admitted to the New Jersey bar in 1875.
 He first practiced law with his brother-in-law John N. Voorhees in Flemington and then opened his own law office in 1882.

 In 1885, Large ran successfully for the New Jersey Senate on the Republican ticket.
 He was the first Republican elected to the State Senate from traditionally Democratic Hunterdon County.
-In 1888, he was selected as Senate President, and he served as acting governor when Governor Robert S. Green was out of the state.
+In 1888, he was selected as Senate President.

+He served as acting governor when Governor Robert S. Green was out of the state.
+Until 2010, in the event of a gubernatorial vacancy, the New Jersey Constitution had specified that the President of the Senate (followed by the Speaker of the New Jersey General Assembly) would assume the role of Acting Governor and retain their role in the Senate (or Assembly).
+An Acting Governor would then assume the governorship while retaining their role in their house of the legislature.

 In 1889, President Benjamin Harrison appointed Large the Collector of Internal Revenue for New Jersey's Fifth District.
 He served in this position for five years before returning to private practice.

 Large joined with his son, George K. Large, to establish the Flemington law firm of Large & Large (later known as Large, Scammell & Danziger).
 From 1900, he owned the Greek Revival mansion located at 117 Main Street in Flemington, designed in 1847 for James N. Reading (now known as the Reading-Large House).
 The historic Reading-Large house is currently occupied by the law firm of Large, Scammell & Danziger LLC and other businesses.